Danger - 5 Things You Should Never Plug Into A Power Strip

 Request A Service

-Looking for a trusted electrical contractor in Long Island?
-Premier Electric & Design offers expert residential and commercial electrical services across Nassau & Suffolk.
-Call today.
+Need a fast, reliable emergency electrician on Long Island?
+Premier Electric & Design Inc. provides 24/7 licensed electrical services across Nassau & Suffolk County.
+Call now!